-Can’t get enough of celebrity scandal?
-Are you a Hollywood buff with a macabre sense of humor?
-This 2.5-hour multimedia bus tour takes you to the homes and locations in Hollywood, Beverly Hills and the Sunset Strip where your favorite celebrities died — or wish their scandals died.
-Discover the underbelly of the City of Angels and satisfy your twisted curiosities on this revealing ride featured on E!'s 'Hollywood Death Trip' and Anthony Bourdain’s 'The Layover", "Ghost Adventures", "The Girls Next Door" and many more.Their Artifact Museum has a bizarre assortment of items including Mae West's dentures, Celebrity Prescription Bottles, Artifacts from disasters, murders, Tate/Labianca ephemera.
-We have a cabinet of items used in the production of The Rocky Horror Picture Show.
+Are you a Hollywood buff with an interest in the macabre?
+This 3-hour multimedia bus tour takes you to the homes and locations in Hollywood, Beverly Hills and the Sunset Strip where your favorite celebrities died, and a stop at a legendary cemetery to visit Marilyn, Hef, Dino and others.
+Satisfy your twisted curiosity on this revealing ride featured on E!'s 'Hollywood Death Trip' Anthony Bourdain’s 'The Layover", "Ghost Adventures", "The Girls Next Door" "Mysteries at the Museum" and more.Your ticket includes the Dearly Departed Tours Artifact Museum where we host a bizarre assortment of items including Mae West's dentures, Celebrity Prescription Bottles, Artifacts from disasters, murders and Helter Skelter ephemera.
+We have items used in the actual production of The Rocky Horror Picture Show.
 Also on display is the 1966 Buick Electra in which actress Jayne Mansfield was killed, along with 2 others, in 1967.

 No city in the world has a more colorful and sordid history than Los Angeles, and nowhere else have so many famous (and infamous) icons met their maker.
 Gain insight into the darker side of Hollywood on this afternoon tour departing from Sunset Boulevard.
 This gruesome but entertaining excursion is popular with both visitors and locals, and inspired the ‘Eternal Darkness Tour’ episode on American Horror Story.Your Director of Undertakings will guide you through decades' worth of death, murder and just plain fun.
 Once your tour, um . . . departs, hear tales of tinseltown tragedies in the cool comfort of your luxurious bus, aka the Tomb Buggy.
 Cover more than 75 sites of interest in just 3 hours.
 While the itinerary may change from day to day, here are some of the places and juicy stories you can expect to encounter: